BernhardPosselt/pf2e-kingmaker-tools/README.md

 Once run the macro, it will ask you to import an actor to store your camping sheet data on.

+If you want to give your players access to the sheet, edit the actor's permissions as usually.

 ![Camping Sheet 1](docs/images/camping-sheet-1.png)
 ![Camping Sheet 2](docs/images/camping-sheet-2.png)